 What exactly does a dental hygienist do?

-Dental hygienists have specialist training in the meticulous cleaning and maintenance of the teeth and gums, developing a personalised oral hygiene program to suit a patient’s individual needs.
+Our dental hygienists are trained to meticulously clean and maintain your teeth and gums, developing a personalised oral hygiene program to suit a patient’s individual needs.

 - Meticulous cleaning and polishing of the teeth, including below gum level

 - Identification of oral conditions such as bad breath and dry mouth and assistance in treating them, as required

 - Advice on oral products to aid specific oral conditions

 - Application of decay preventing agents